muhammedjamsheer/Javascript/Basics.md

   **[⬆ Back to Top](#table-of-contents)**

   ---

+ ### Javascript-Comments
+ JavaScript comments can be used to explain JavaScript code, and also used to prevent execution.

+ ##### Single Line Comments
+       Single line comments start with `//`.

 2. ### What is the difference between AngularJS and Angular?
     Angular is a completely revived component-based framework in which an application is a tree of individual components.